Accurately tests for chlamydia, gonorrhoea and HIV

 If your test result is ‘negative’ we'll upload the results into your Patient Record, which you can access by logging in through our website.

-If you test positive for chlamydia we will offer you free antibiotic treatment, provided that it is clinically appropriate.
+If you test positive for chlamydia we'll offer you free antibiotic treatment, provided that it is clinically appropriate.